User roles are Identity & Access Management (IAM) roles used to restrict access to the admin console.

 In a larger organization, use this role for the IT team, to onboard and offboard users and their devices.

-This role is only available for the Business plan and higher.
 Users with the IT Admin role count towards the number of Admin users for pricing.

 An Auditor is a member of the Tailscale account for your organization.
 They can read all configurations for your tailnet but not modify any of them.